 - Set up a 1-hour meeting with your boss to discuss her objectives, the wider business goals and ask for advice on how you can better support them.

-- Create cards for each action, assign a confidence level for achieving them and a measurable KPI
+- Define goals and create actions to achieve them.
+Assign a Blue Ocean category and confidence level for achieving them and a measurable KPI

 - Setup 30-minute monthly update call/meeting with your boss.
 Don't read out verbatim.
 You only need to chat about the top three: